openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

  Because the NAGLCharges section requires loading information from a source outside the SMIRNOFF force field, two optional attributes are provided for ease and reproducibility of use.
  - The optional attribute `model_file_hash` is a string that contains a SHA-256 file checksum, which will be checked against the loaded file.
 If no `model_file_hash` is provided, then no hash comparison will be performed.
  - The optional attribute `digital_object_identifier` is a string that contains a [Zenodo](https://zenodo.org/) [Digital Object Identifier](https://www.doi.org/) that can be accessed to fetch the model file.
 If the file can not be found locally, it may be from this Zenodo entry.
-The Zenodo entry must have an attached file matching the `model_file` to be fetched.
+The Zenodo entry must have an attached file with a name matching the `model_file` string to be fetched.

 Below is an example `<NAGLCharges>` section: